 1. Battery Usage

-The life expectancy of a solar battery is mostly determined by its usage cycles.
+The battery usage cycle is the main factor in the life expectancy of a solar battery.
 For most uses of home energy storage, the battery will “cycle” (charge and drain) daily.
 The more we use, the battery’s ability to hold a charge will gradually decrease.
 A solar battery will have a warranty that guarantees a certain number of cycles and/or years of useful life.
 For example, a battery might be warrantied for 5,000 cycles or 10 years at 70 percent of its original capacity.
 This means that at the end of the warranty, the battery will have lost no more than 30 percent of its original ability to store energy.
 The life of a battery depends on its brand and the capacity it will lose over time.
 Most solar batteries are generally deep-cycle batteries, which allows them to discharge up to 80% of their stored energy before recharging.

 2. Solar Battery Temperature

 When a PV battery drops below 30° F, it will require more voltage to reach maximum charge; when that same battery rises above the 90° F threshold, it will become overheated and require a reduction in charge.
-To solve this problem, many leading battery manufacturers, like Tesla, provide temperature moderation as a feature.
+To solve this problem, many leading battery manufacturers, provide temperature moderation as a feature.
+Especially leading battery manufacturers provide this technology

 3. Solar Battery Maintenance